macmaybecheese/lore-two/_posts/2025-02-25-the-aldwylds.md

 The leader of this region has bandaged hands, feet and eyes.
 They wear woolen clothing.
 They speak in many voices.

+### The Deepwoods

+While the whole island is primarily forest, this central region is thicker, deeper, and often, darker.
+And yet, people live there.